Skálholt: Map

-In the late 16th century Sigurd Stefánsson, a young teacher from Skálholt and grandson of a Skálholt bishop, used the available documentary evidence to mark the sites of the ancient Norse discoveries in the western Atlantic, including Vinland, on a map.
+In the late 1500s, Sigurd Stefánsson, a young Icelandic teacher, made a map that would later help solve a Viking mystery.

+Sigurd came from Skálholt, a major religious centre in Iceland, and was the grandson of a bishop.
 After studying at the University of Copenhagen, Sigurd became a teacher at the former monastery of Skálholt, which remained the religious and educational centre in Iceland even after Protestantism was introduced in 1551.